-The Hall is home to three resident orchestras: the Hallé, the BBC Philharmonic and Manchester Camerata.
+The Hall is home to the Hallé orchestra, and also hosts the BBC Philharmonic and Manchester Camerata regularly.
 The Hall also programmes its own classical music season, the International Concert Series.
 The Hall works with a range of promoters and charity hirers on other programming.

 The construction of The Bridgewater Hall was funded in partnership by Manchester City Council and the Central Manchester Development Corporation with assistance from the European Regional Development Fund.

 The ongoing operation of the Hall is now the responsibility of an independent charitable company, Manchester Concert Hall Limited.
 The Bridgewater Hall is managed by ASM Global.
 ASM Global is a trading name of a group of companies, including SMG Europe Holdings Limited.